defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 ### **EIP-1014** – `CREATE2` Opcode (2019)

-- **Why Important**Introduced a new way to compute a contract’s address before it’s deployed, using `create2`.
-This helps in “counterfactual” contract deployments, where you can *reserve* an address in advance, which is vital in meta-transactions or on-chain address commitments.
+- **Why Important**Introduced a new way to compute a contract's address before it's deployed, using `create2`.
+This helps in "counterfactual" contract deployments, where you can *reserve* an address in advance, which is vital in meta-transactions or on-chain address commitments.
-- Address formula is `keccak256(0xFF, sender, salt, code)`, all known at creation time.
+- Address formula is $$keccak256(0xFF, sender, salt, code)$$ all known at creation time.
-- Allows advanced patterns in DeFi, state channels, “factory” contracts, etc.
+- Allows advanced patterns in DeFi, state channels, "factory" contracts, etc.

 :::info
 Read https://eips.ethereum.org/EIPS/eip-1014 — We use this **all the time**.